The Importance of Proper Form

 Stay healthy, functional, and out of pain!

-Last time, we talked about another mistake I made in my new workout routine!
+Next time, we’ll talk about another mistake I made in my new workout routine!
 Learn why spot training comes with problems in an article titled “Do Ab Exercises Burn Belly Fat?”